rjkumarwankhade/Python-Games-With-Fun/README.md

 2. **Dice Game:**
    - Asks the user to guess a number between 1 and 6, simulating a dice roll.
-   - The program compares the user's guess with the actual dice result and declares whether the user wins or loses.
+   - The program compares the user's guess with the actual dice result and declares whether the user wins or lose.

 3. **Cubes Game:**
    - Prompts the user to input a number.